request/request-promise/run-request-tests.md

 # How to run the tests of Requests for Request-Promise

 Request-Promise aims to be almost identical to Request.
-Therefore most tests for Request should also be green executed on Request-Promise.
+Therefore most tests for Request should also be green executed against Request-Promise.

 This is how to run the tests: